 I recently shared my Tokyo Food Guide on Cheap Eats but today I wanted to share some experiences with fine dining in Tokyo.
-There are quite a few Michelin Star restaurants in Tokyo and we picked two to try!
-They are very contrasting in style and I’ll with you the unique dishes as well as my overall experience with the two Tokyo Michelin Star Restaurants: L’Effervescence and Jimbocho Den.
+There are quite a few Michelin Star restaurants in Tokyo and I tried two!
+They are very contrasting in style and I’ll with you the unique dishes as well as my overall experience with two Tokyo Michelin Star Restaurants: L’Effervescence and Jimbocho Den.

 Type of Food: French

 This was my first Michelin star experience!
 Well not actually but Tim Ho Wan in a subway station in Hong Kong doesn’t feel like a real Michelin experience.
 The restaurant is nestled in a quiet neighbourhood area and there are not many other businesses around.
 There is a beautiful view of their garden from the dining room and each table has fresh flowers to add to the ambiance.
 The restaurant is actually available on Open Table so it makes it very easy to make a reservation without language barriers.

 Their lunch tasting was 10,000 Yen and includes 8 courses.
 They have a few dishes that are always on their menu and the other courses will rotate based on seasonal ingredients.
 The Apple Pie is one of their famous courses and mine was #31 which means it’s the 31st version they’ve made.
 The filling of the “apple pie” I tried was monkfish liver!
 Another item that is a staple at L’Effervesence is the Tokyo turnip “A fixed point”.
 It’s cooked every morning for 4 hours before lunch service.